franksalomon/franksalomon/README.md

 ## 💼 Experience / Experiencia

-**Banco Falabella Perú (2020–2024)**
+**🎓 Academic Projects – Master’s Degree (2024–2025)**
-📌 KPI reporting with Excel & Power BI | Data validation for process optimization
+- Time series forecasting with ARIMA, SARIMA, and Kalman Filter
-📌 Support in initiatives to improve customer experience
+- Applied statistical models to identify temporal patterns and improve predictions

-**Academic Projects (2024–2025)**
+**🏦 Banco Falabella Perú (2020–2024)**
-🔬 Time series forecasting (ARIMA, SARIMA, Kalman Filter)
+- Dashboard reporting and data consultation using Excel and Power BI
-📈 Research on temporal patterns and predictive modeling
+- Provided support to internal teams and clients through report generation and process queries

-📄 *For more details, check my [CV](#) or LinkedIn.*
+📄 For more details, check my [LinkedIn](https://www.linkedin.com/in/frank-salom%C3%B3n-8251a51a8/).

 ---